camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/05-cdi-java-ee-integration/05-contextual-programming-model.html.md

 ### Working with @BusinessProcessScoped beans

 Using camunda-engine-cdi, the lifecycle of a bean can be bound to a process instance.
-To this extend, a custom context implementation is provided, namely the BusinessProcessContext.
+To this extent, a custom context implementation is provided, namely the BusinessProcessContext.
 Instances of BusinessProcessScoped beans are stored as process variables in the current process instance.
 BusinessProcessScoped beans need to be PassivationCapable (for example Serializable).
 The following is an example of a process scoped bean:

 ```
 @Named